ORead15/2DM-Anticounterfeiting/README.md

-References:
+### References
-(1) The code for Zernike Moments was adapted from an article by unknown author. https://cvexplained.wordpress.com/2020/07/21/10-5-zernike-moments/
+[1] The code for Zernike Moments was adapted from an article by unknown author. https://cvexplained.wordpress.com/2020/07/21/10-5-zernike-moments/

-(2) The code for the function to remove cosmic rays from Raman spectra  was adapted from an article by Nicolas Coca. https://towardsdatascience.com/removing-spikes-from-raman-spectra-8a9fdda0ac22
+[2] The code for the function to remove cosmic rays from Raman spectra  was adapted from an article by Nicolas Coca. https://towardsdatascience.com/removing-spikes-from-raman-spectra-8a9fdda0ac22